F(R,..) theories from the point of view of the Hamiltonian approach: non-vacuum Anisotropic Bianchi type I cosmological model: introduction

 \section{introduction}

-In the actuality there are the perspective that one modified gravity theory which represents a classical generalization of general relativity, should consistently describe the early-time inflation and late-time acceleration, without the introduction of any other dark component \cite{phys-reports-2011}.
-The modified gravity may provide the explanation of the open question in the modern cosmology, as the structure of dark matter/energy, the coincidence problem, the transition from deceleration to acceleration of the universe, unification of all interactions, and hierarchy problem resolution.
-There are many modified gravity theories, as $F(R)$ theories \cite{2,6,IJGMMP-2007,7,9,Shamir,3,21,8,1,44,11,12,5,4,14}, $F({\cal G})$ \cite{PLB-2005,JPA-2006}, $F(R,{\cal G})$ \cite{PRD-2006}, $F(R,T)$ and modifications \cite{grg45-2013,ass357-2015,epjc76-2016,epjc76-449,ass361-2016,prd97-2018,epjc135-2020,universe272-2024}, string models \cite{PRD-2005,leonel1,leonel2,leonel3} coupled with scalar-Einstein-Gauss-Bonnet gravity \cite{PLB2-2005,CQG-2005}, non-local gravity \cite{63,65} with Gauss-Bonnet term \cite{67,68}, gravity non-minimally coupled with the matter lagrangian \cite{plb599-2004,prl92-2004,prd72-2005,prd75-2007,epjc70-2010,cqg29-2012,ijtp52-2013,epjc75-2015,epjc81-2021,plb831-2022,plb866-2025}, non-minimally coupled vector model \cite{75}, non-minimal Yang-Mills theory \cite{77,78}, modified F(R) Horava-Lifshitz gravity \cite{79}, dark fluid with an inhomogeneous equation of state \cite{33,34,35,36,119}, covariant power counting renormalizable gravity \cite{114}, and extensions of these theories \cite{20,22,27,23,24,25,26,28}.
-However the complete gravitational action should be defined by a fundamental theory, which remains to be the open problem of modern high-energy physics.
-As with any theory to explain physical phenomena, this one must be tested against data that emerges from experiments or indirect observations, then in the absence of fundamental quantum gravity, the modified gravity approach is a phenomenological model that is constructed by testing with observational data.
+Currently the is a prevailing perspective that a modified gravity theory --representing a classical generalization of general relativity-- should be able of consistently describing both early-time inflation and late-time acceleration without the necessity of additional dark coponents \cite{phys-reports-2011}.
+Such frameworks may provide resolutions to several open questions in modern cosmology, including the nature of dark matter and dark energy, the coincidence problem, the transitions from cosmic deceleration to acceleration, the unification of fundamental interactions and the hierarchy problem.
+The landscape of modified gravity is extensive, encompassing: $F(R)$ theories \cite{2,6,IJGMMP-2007,7,9,Shamir,3,21,8,1,44,11,12,5,4,14}, $F({\cal G})$ theories \cite{PLB-2005,JPA-2006}, $F(R,{\cal G})$ models \cite{PRD-2006}, $F(R,T)$ and modifications \cite{grg45-2013,ass357-2015,epjc76-2016,epjc76-449,ass361-2016,prd97-2018,epjc135-2020,universe272-2024}, string-inspired models \cite{PRD-2005,leonel1,leonel2,leonel3} coupled with scalar-Einstein-Gauss-Bonnet gravity \cite{PLB2-2005,CQG-2005}, non-local gravity \cite{63,65} with Gauss-Bonnet term \cite{67,68}, gravity non-minimally coupled with the matter lagrangian \cite{plb599-2004,prl92-2004,prd72-2005,prd75-2007,epjc70-2010,cqg29-2012,ijtp52-2013,epjc75-2015,epjc81-2021,plb831-2022,plb866-2025}, non-minimally coupled vector model \cite{75}, non-minimal Yang-Mills theory \cite{77,78}, modified $F(R)$ Horava-Lifshitz gravity \cite{79}, dark fluid with an inhomogeneous equation of state \cite{33,34,35,36,119}, covariant power counting renormalizable gravity \cite{114}, and extensions of these theories \cite{20,22,27,23,24,25,26,28}.
+Despite this variety, the complete gravitational action remains an open problem in high energy physics, as it should ideally be derived from a fundamental theory.
+In the absence of a definitive quantum gravity framework, modified gravity serves as a phenomenological approach, constructed and refined through validation against experimental data or indirect observations.